Bankeybiharidassa/directus/docs/action_plan.md

 # Extension Implementation Plan

 This document summarizes the remaining work required to complete the Nucleus CRM extensions.
 Each module must be implemented and verified in isolation before moving on.

+## Audit Implementation Steps
+The AUDIT.md file lists outstanding flaws.
+Follow these steps to bring all extensions to production quality:
+1. Set up a local dev environment and run tests.
+2. Replace in-memory data with Directus collections.
+3. Enforce RBAC and partner hierarchy.
+4. Implement real OAuth2 login via Keycloak.
+5. Integrate external services for mail, Tenable, Sophos and DMARC.
+6. Build app modules for CRM and Support.
+7. Run automated and manual tests for each module.
+8. Iterate until all tests pass.
+9. Update docs and clean up code.

 The original CRM folder is now legacy; all features are being migrated to extensions.

 ## nucleus-auth